owentechnologist/LUA_scripting_samples/shell_scripts_readme.txt

 # The shell script lualoader.sh loads 4 LUA scripts and stores their SHA values in keys in redis
 # The shell script routlooploader.sh uses the SHA values to repeatedly load SortedSet data into redis
 # routlooploader also performs an aggregation against one of the SortedSets (it outputs the average value stored)
-# The shell script repeatrandomread.sh loops for as many times as you tell it to - grabbing a random key and
+# The shell script randomread.sh loops for as many times as you tell it to - grabbing a random key and
  (if it is a SortedSet) -reporting the value of one member of that SortedSet

 NB: THESE SCRIPTS ARE NOT DESIGNED FOR PERFORMANCE TESTING